Many of us like to start the day with a balanced, nutrient-packed breakfast. And to achieve this, many of us reach for a bowl of muesli.

 Those who are intolerant to gluten, or are coeliac (celiac) must adopt a gluten-free diet.
 Gluten is a family of proteins that are found in food items such as barley, rye, wheat, and triticale.

-Those who are intolerant to gluten will normally experience a lot of stomach pain and disrupted bowel movements, which is how they probably found out they were intolerant to gluten in the first place.
+Those who are intolerant to gluten will normally experience a lot of stomach pain and disrupted bowel movements if they eat foods containing gluten.
+In fact, this is probably how they found out they were intolerant to gluten in the first place.

 While gluten is in a lot of food, fortunately there are many gluten-free alternatives available nowadays.